ISUgenomics/isu-bash-pipeline-2025/building_first_script.md

 </pre>
 </details>

-- **What these mean**
-  - `real`: Wall-clock time — how long the command took from start to finish in the real world (what you waited).
-  - `user`: Total CPU time spent running your program’s code in user space.
-With multiple cores or parallel jobs, this is the sum across all processes/cores and can be greater than `real`.
-  - `sys`: CPU time spent in the kernel (e.g., doing I/O, file operations).

 - **Why `user` > `real` here**
   - Because we ran multiple tasks concurrently (e.g., via loops or GNU Parallel), CPU time across cores adds up.
 If 8 cores each do ~15 seconds of work, `user` could be ~120 seconds while `real` is ~15–30 seconds.